25prabhu10/notes/docs/Languages/Git/Git.md

 - `loose-objects`: daily
 - `incremental-repack`: daily

-This means that every hour it will rebuild your commit graph and do a prefetch, and once per day it will clean up loose objects and put them in pack-files and also repack the object directory using the multi-pack-index feature (read more about that in an incredible blog post from GitHub's Taylor Blau [here](https://github.blog/2021-04-29-scaling-monorepo-maintenance/?ref=blog.gitbutler.com#multi-pack-indexes))
+This means that every hour it will rebuild your commit graph and do a prefetch, and once per day it will clean up loose objects and put them in pack-files and also repack the object directory using the multi-pack-index feature (read more about that in an incredible blog post from GitHub's Taylor Blau - [Multi-pack indexes](https://github.blog/2021-04-29-scaling-monorepo-maintenance/?ref=blog.gitbutler.com#multi-pack-indexes))

 - This makes things like `git log --graph` or `git branch --contains` much, much faster